 Industry Panel: Designing Memorable Moments

-Moderated by Amanda Akushie, this session brought together creative and hospitality leaders including Ruddy Kwakye (Founder & CEO, The Rave Group), David Eduaful (Managing Director, Labadi Beach Hotel), Anne Aidoo-Forson (Manager, Strategy and Operations, KPMG) and Fred Pappoe (Development Planning & Management Consultant, former GFA Vice President).
+Moderated by Amanda Akushie, this session brought together creative and hospitality leaders, including Ruddy Kwakye (Founder & CEO, The Rave Group), David Eduaful (Managing Director, Labadi Beach Hotel), Anne Aidoo-Forson (Manager, Strategy and Operations, KPMG) and Fred Pappoe (Development Planning & Management Consultant, former GFA Vice President).
 The panel explored how AI, diversity and accessibility can be used to design experiences that stick.
-Practical themes included experience simulation, data driven operations, and culturally relevant design for leisure and tourism.
+Practical themes included experience simulation, data-driven operations, and culturally relevant design for leisure and tourism.

 Regulatory Panel: From Regulation to Experience

-This panel featured voices from regulation and destination development including Maame Saah Oduro-Frimpong (Head, Market Conduct Unit 1, Bank of Ghana), Prof. Kobby Mensah (CEO, Ghana Tourism Development Company), Stella Jonah (Head, Prudential Supervision, National Insurance Commission) and Mavis Obeng Aidoo (Senior Manager, Consumer Affairs, National Communications Authority).
+Moderated by Dr. Lawrence Akosen; This panel featured voices from regulation and destination development including Maame Saah Oduro-Frimpong (Head, Market Conduct Unit 1, Bank of Ghana), Prof. Kobby Mensah (CEO, Ghana Tourism Development Company), Stella Jonah (Head, Prudential Supervision, National Insurance Commission) and Mavis Obeng Aidoo (Senior Manager, Consumer Affairs, National Communications Authority).
 The discussion focused on how policy can enable sustainable CX and the practical steps regulators and industry can take to set minimum service standards and protect customers.

 A powerful throughline of the conference was inclusion.
-Sylvia Nkum shared sobering statistics that more than 8 percent of Ghanaians live with disabilities, many of which are invisible.
+Sylvia Inkoom shared sobering statistics that more than 8 percent of Ghanaians live with disabilities, many of which are invisible.
 She urged organisations to remove physical, systemic and emotional barriers and to train staff in empathy and accessible service.
 Examples ranged from ramps and accessible bathrooms to multilingual call centres and sign language interpreters.

 Speakers also highlighted AI as an enabler that can help identify and serve marginalized customers at scale, offering features such as text-to-voice and voice-to-text, unbiased chatbot interactions, and multilingual feedback collection.
-The conference showcased a practical example through Zapio AI, which supported accessible, multilingual feedback with QR codes during the event.
+The conference showcased a practical example through Zapio, which supported accessible, multilingual feedback with QR codes during the event.

 The evening recognised individuals whose work drives better experiences across sectors.
 The CXX Awards winners are: